pageofswrds/substrate/content/Empire.md

-> Empire is synonymous with monoculture, because that is how it reproduces.
+> Empire is an archetype that breeds by establishing monoculture.
 It layers on top of what is already there, and smothers what makes you different—like a pillow across your face—forcing you to gasp for the few molecules of oxygen it lets you have.

 ## Introduction
 Over the past sixth months, I have been developing a thesis that explains the origins of the problems we face in the world.